cislune/DEM-Cislune-ProjectChrono/chrono_setup.md

-# Setup Instructions for PyChrono and PyDEME
+# Setup Instructions for PyChrono and PyDEME (Ubuntu)

 This document explains how to install the required software, prepare the environment, and verify required assets for this project.